Inherited a House? Here's How to Decide What to Do With It

 - May trigger state inheritance taxes if not exempt.

-You may want to sell if you need or want the cash and have no time for property management.
-Although this can tug on the heartstrings more than renting or keeping the property, sometimes it just doesn’t make financial sense to hang onto something you may never use or enjoy.
+You might want to sell if you need or want the cash and have no time for property management.
+Although this can tug on the heartstrings more than renting or keeping the property, sometimes it just doesn’t make financial sense to hang onto something you might never use or enjoy.

 What are the tax implications?